CiceroJabluko/Useful-stuff/README.md

 # Useful-stuff
-Handy stuff for future projects
+Handy stuff for possible usage in the future projects